 Consider the following examples…

-Honeymoon in Europe and terrorist Strike
+Honeymoon in Europe and Terrorist Strike

 You plan a second honeymoon to Europe, planning to hit all the sights!
-A week before you are supposed to leave, there is a terrorist attack in your first stop.
+A week before you are supposed to leave, there is a terrorist attack at your first stop.
 If you decided to cancel your trip, travel insurance would reimburse you for the otherwise nonrefundable expenditures, since insurance was purchased before the attack.

 Terror Attack in Turkey